 - Interventional neuroradiology - to learn more about the decision making and technical aspects related to interventional procedures.

-University of Maryland is affiliated with the University of Maryland Rehabilitation & Orthopaedic Institute (formerly Kernan Hospital), which is the largest provider of rehabilitation care in the state.
+University of Maryland is affiliated with the University of Maryland Rehabilitation & Orthopaedic Institute, which is the largest provider of rehabilitation care in the state.
 Fellows will rotate through the dedicated stroke rehab floor and work with faculty members in the University of Maryland neurology department specializing in neurorehabilitation.

 Outpatient Stroke Clinic